-- Space: Provide a clean, comfortable, and private space for breastmilk expression.
+Space: Provide a clean, comfortable, and private space for breastmilk expression.
 Access to a sink for hand and pump washing is necessary.
 The bathroom is not an acceptable option!
-Nearby, or on-site childcare would facilitate employees breastfeeding while on break or during lunch. - Support: Develop "mother-friendly" workplace policies; improve attitudes towards breastfeeding by educating workers and management about the benefits of breastfeeding.
+Nearby, or on-site childcare would facilitate employees breastfeeding while on break or during lunch.

+Support: Develop "mother-friendly" workplace policies; improve attitudes towards breastfeeding by educating workers and management about the benefits of breastfeeding.
 Survey your employees to assess the need to establish a place to pump on your work site.

-To become a breastfeeding-friendly employer see: www.womenshealth.gov/breastfeeding/employer-solutions/ index.php?from=breastfeeding
+To become a breastfeeding-friendly employer see: OWH - Business Case for Breastfeeding